 Before Monoyer added his contribution to eye testing, there were other ways of assessing a person’s vision.
 Ancient civilizations had their own ways of carrying out eye tests, using their own versions of the modern-day Snellen chart which was to look into the night sky and identify as many constellations as they could.
 If they couldn’t see the more obvious constellations, their sight was considered to be of a lower standard.
 The ‘Arab Eye Test’ was the first recorded attempt to measure someone’s vision ability which comprised of distinguishing between two stars – Mizar and Alcor.

 These tests were used for several thousand years before a German mathematics genius by the name of Johannes Kepler identified the importance of the retina in 1603.
 Kepler realized that images reach the back of the eye in an upside-down and inverted way, which the brain then flips so we can make sense of what we’re seeing.
 This knowledge of the anatomy of the eye changed how we test eyesight and the ways in which we understand how vision works.

 The Invention of the Ophthalmoscope

 No-one can deny how crucial Monoyer’s contribution to the field was – without his innovative ideas, it may well have taken us much longer to perfect how we test vision.
 His chart and the invention of dioptres had a lasting impact on ophthalmology that has lasted to the present day.
-It’s recommended that you get an eye test at least every two years to ensure your vision isn’t deteriorating, whether you already wear glasses or lenses or not – if you find that your vision is giving you problems, book a test sooner.
+It’s recommended that you get an eye test at least every two years (especially if you're wearing multifocal lenses) to ensure your vision isn’t deteriorating, whether you already wear glasses or lenses or not – if you find that your vision is giving you problems, book a test sooner.